JuliaDataScience/JuliaDataScience/contents/data_vis_aog_custom.md

 - `linewidth`: a number representing the width of our line

 You can use as many customizations as you want in your plot.
-Don't forget that if your mapping an aesthetic to a certain feature of your plot, e.g. color, that will inhibit further color customizations in your visualization.